tier4/scenario_simulator_v2/docs/design/Metrics.md

 ## What types of metrics can we use?

-If you wnat to use metrics class with C++ API, all you have to do is call API::addMetric function.
+If you want to use metrics class with C++ API, all you have to do is call API::addMetric function.

 ```C++
 api_.addMetric<T>("name of metric", "arguments for metric you want to check" ...);
 ```

-### Traveled Distace
+### Traveled Distance
 Class documentation is [here.](https://tier4.github.io/scenario_simulator_v2/package/traffic_simulator/markdown/Classes/classmetrics_1_1TraveledDistanceMetric/#public-functions)
 Traveled distance metric calculates total traveled distance for target entity.